kyubxy/kodice/README.md

 # kodice
 poo dice, rewritten for the Java console for practice.
+This thing uses the scanner, ie. you have to type something before pressing enter to roll.

 [the original game](https://steamcommunity.com/app/1510950#scrollTop=0)